HamishGD/HamishDavie_T1A2/README.md

 Github Repo Link: https://github.com/HamishGD/HamishDavie_T1A2

 Link to Slide Deck Presentation:
+_The slide deck presentation has 1 to 2 parts with excessively long narrative pauses (10+ seconds).
+I could not get rid of them, apologies.
+You're welcome to skip a couple of seconds ahead though._

 Description of Portfolio Website:
 This website was designed in mind to be simple & easy to use, with clear responsiveness on screen sizes from mobile - tablet - desktop.